150 N. York Street,

 During the later renovation, the interior of the auditorium was returned to its original aesthetic.
 In 1993, the York added two more screens when Classic Cinemas bought the adjacent building and incorporated two new screens into the York.
 In 2004, the number of screens was increased by two more, and two years later, another two screens were added, bringing the total number of screens at the York to nine.
 A tenth screen was added on November 16, 2011.

 Today, seven of the ten screens are stadium seated, and three auditoriums have digital projection and 3D.
 The York Theatre once again has a pipe organ, which is located on a lift in the original orchestra pit.
 It is a Barton, 2 Manual 7 Rank, which came from the Rialto Theatre, Champaign, IL.
 There are a number of artifacts which have been rescued from other historic theatres.
-THSA (Theatre Historical Society of America) is headquartered at the York Theatre and have their office and museum located on the second floor.
+THSA (Theatre Historical Society of America) was headquartered at the York Theatre for many years and had their office and museum located on the second floor.
+They moved to Pittsburgh in 2016.

 Just login to your account and subscribe to this theater